(A Greek islands map is included below)

 - Its Appeal: day trips, beaches, watersports, hiking, scenery

-Patmos town is UNESCO listed but what makes it so appealing is its relative inaccessibility.
+Patmos town is UNESCO listed but what makes it so appealing is its relative inaccessibility, which also makes it not one of the better Greek islands for families.
 There is no airport, and it’s a nine-hour ferry ride from Piraeus, or an expensive helicopter ride, or a boat transfer from Kos or Samos.
 The most famous traveler here was St. John, for it was on Patmos where he wrote his Revelations.
 For centuries the famous and powerful monastery of St. John, with 18th-century mansions snuggled around its 50-foot-high walls, protected the main town from piracy.

-This is the island to be away from it all and just laze your days away on the beach and at beachside tavernas.
+This is one of the top Greek islands to get away from it all on a holiday in Greece, and just laze your days away on the beach and at beach-side tavernas.

 - Its Appeal: beaches, sailing, watersports, nightlife, day trips